pacanada/chess-ai/README.md

 Evaluate previous nets

 ## problems
-- [ ] en-passant not showing in stockfish
+- [x] en-passant not showing in stockfish
-- [ ] do the processing of evaluation and policy after generating the dataset
+- [x] do the processing of evaluation and policy after generating the dataset
+- [x] policies and evaluation change even for the same state in supervised dataset
+- [x] value head learn, policy doesnt seem to